simaykabak/simaykabak/README.md

 - 👋 Hi, I’m @simaykabak
-- 👀 I’m extremely new at coding ...
+- 👀 I’m extremely new at coding
-- 🌱 I’m currently learning .basic things to start ..
+- 🌱 I’m currently learning basic things to start
-- 📫 How to reach me https://www.linkedin.com/in/simaykabak...
+- 📫 How to reach me https://www.linkedin.com/in/simaykabak

 <!---
 simaykabak/simaykabak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.